-• Science is the enterprise for stating the laws of nature.

-• Engineering is the use of science for solving practical problems.
+- Science is the enterprise for stating the laws of nature. - Engineering is the use of science for solving practical problems.

 These two definitions suggest that engineering depends on science but that science is autonomous.
 This is wrong, however, because science depends on engineering.
 Modern science observations and measurements cannot rely on bare first person perceptions anymore, since they require exquisitely engineered instruments.
 Well, even in the beginnings, see §5, devices to make a vacuum and clocks to measure the falling times were needed.
 What happens is that better science causes better engineering, and better engineering causes better science.
 Therefore, science and engineering are in a positive feedback loop. $\P 2 \cdot In$ a typical situation, an engineer has a problem that she solves by using a particular law of physics.
 Using our problem solving model and the law of Post, the engineer is a Turing complete resolver, and the law of physics is the algorithm that expresses the resolution of this particular problem.
-This example shows that physics only provides the resolution, and then when physicalism focus on physics and ignores the loop, it neglects problems and solutions, and this way physicalism neglects intentionality.
+This example shows that physics only provides the resolution, and then when physicalism focuses on physics and ignores the loop, it neglects problems and solutions, and this way physicalism neglects intentionality, see §16.

 $\P_3$ · Focusing on science and ignoring engineering is forgetting that, in the end, everything we living beings do we do it for surviving.
 However, when science is looped together with engineering, it is apparent that science has a purpose.
 The purpose of science is to anticipate resolutions to possible problems, even before facing them.
-We accumulate knowledge just in case, which is a survival strategy we use called curiosity, and science is a methodical extension of this strategy.
+Thanks to language, see §18, we can solve theoretical problems and we can accumulate their resolutions, so we accumulate that knowledge just in case, which is a survival strategy we use, and science is a methodical extension of this strategy.